-Opinion | Stunning new disclosures blow huge holes in Trump’s potemkin facade
+Opinion | Stunning new disclosures blow huge holes in Trump’s Potemkin facade

 Then on March 19, Trump told Woodward this:

-Well I think Bob, to be honest with you, I wanted to always play it down.
+Well I think Bob, really to be honest with you, I wanted to always play it down.
 I still like playing it down, because I don’t want to create a panic.

 Trump admitted he knew the pandemic was worse than he said publicly, and that he deliberately minimized it to avoid panic.
 Remember, it has already been reported that the “panic” he feared was spooking the markets because that threatened his reelection.

 Even if a leader might in certain circumstances be justified in holding back information to avoid a panic, this was not one of those circumstances.
-In this case, there were very specific measures that we needed Americans to take in order to limit the virus’ spread, including social distancing, avoiding large indoor gatherings, and wearing masks.
+In this case, there were very specific measures that we needed Americans to take to limit the virus’s spread, including social distancing, avoiding large indoor gatherings and wearing masks.

-Every time the president said the pandemic wasn’t serious, he convinced people not to take those measures.
+Every time the president said the pandemic wasn’t serious, he persuaded people not to take those measures.
 Not only that, he actively discouraged people from taking them, cheering on protests of lockdown orders in Democratic-controlled state capitals.
 He did this with the full knowledge that it would worsen the pandemic, leading to more deaths.

 The new whistleblower complaint